Jiangjia2036/Muograophy-CosmicWatch-JASHT/README.md

 By Tin Htoo, Ariana Cerna, Stella Escobar, Htet Htwe, Jiaxiong Jiang

 # 1. Introduction
 In this project, our team tries to configure the Cosmic Watch detector to act as a Muography Device.
+We focused on the influence of Object density on the muon's peak voltage after passing.

 # 2. Research background